dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 This is an assembly program to drive an HDC1080 temperature and humidity sensor from Texas Instrument with a simple Microchip PIC 12F675.<br>
 This sensor is one of the best value for money on the market, with an excellent precision (14 bits ADC).<br>
-No fancy pins : VCC, Ground + SCLA and SDA I2C pins for data communication.<br>
+No fancy pins: VCC, Ground + SCLA and SDA I2C pins for data communication.<br>
 The code is around 600 word long ; include a minimal serial driver, I2C driver and HDC1080 driver.

 ## Schematic: